hpc/charliecloud/doc/tutorial.rst

 So what is going on here?

-1. Use the latest Debian, Stretch, as the base image.
+1. Use the latest CentOS 8 as the base image.

 2. Install a basic build system using the OS package manager.